beacoder/python-agent-web/README.md

 ## Design notes

+- **Routes are thin, controllers own the rules**: a route resolves dependencies, calls a controller, and maps the result to a response schema — nothing else.
+No route touches the DB, the filesystem or crypto.
+A controller refuses work by raising from `controllers/errors.py` (`NotFound`, `Conflict`, `InvalidRequest`, `PayloadTooLarge`, `Unauthorized`, `Forbidden`); one handler in `main.py` renders that as FastAPI's own `{"detail": ...}` shape with the status the error type carries.
+So business logic never imports `HTTPException`, and a controller stays callable from a test, a CLI or a worker thread.
+- **Stateless mechanism vs stateful policy** is the `infra`/ `controllers` line, not "core vs supporting".  `infra` holds primitives with no entities and no session — password hashing, JWT, Fernet `encrypt`/`decrypt` — and imports nothing but `infra`.
+  Anything that takes a `Session`, reads or writes an ORM entity, or can refuse a request lives in `controllers`, even for supporting areas like accounts and secrets.
+Moving those down would make the bottom layer import `models` and `controllers.errors`, inverting the dependency direction.
 - **Decoupling**: the harness is a black-box binary driven by its documented JSONL protocols (the same `start`/`delta`/`notify`/ `log`/`result` line shapes on the resident `serve` pipe and the